Beltway Bambinos

 Leesburg Animal Park (19270 James Monroe Hwy., Leesburg, VA 20175)

-Pumpkin Village is open September 19-November 3.
-Purchase tickets here.
-There is also a Halloween costume contest on Oct.
-31. Enjoy the giant hill slides, hay wagon rides, pet and feed animals, free apple and cider snack with admission, free mini-pumpkin, kids maze and live entertainment, pedal carts, bounce pillow and live music.
-Specials on weekends include camel rides and live entertainment.
+Enjoy the giant hill slides, hay wagon rides, pet and feed animals, free apple and cider snack with admission, free mini-pumpkin, kids maze and live entertainment, pedal carts, bounce pillow and live music.
+Specials on weekends include camel rides and entertainment.

 Cox Farms (15621 Braddock Rd., Centreville, VA 20120)